meganz/mpenc_doc/source/background.rst

   don't need to worry about it on its own.

 Conf. of session existence
   This is the hardest to achieve, and is an ongoing research topic.
-Not only does it require confidentiality of all the other types of information, but also trusted transport obfuscation and/or steganography.
-(TODO: because?)
+This is the scenario where the user must hide the fact that they are merely *using the protocol*, even if the attacker knows nothing about any actual sessions.
+Not only does it require confidentiality of all the other types of information, but also obfuscation, steganography, and/or anti-forensics techniques.

 Auth. of side channels
   We don't care about the authenticity of something we didn't intend to